tier4/caret_doc/docs/index.md

 The fork of rclcpp which has CARET-dedicated tracepoints is delivered.
 You have to build CARET and your application if you want to use.

-If you run your application with CARET, you will get a set of trace data.
-If you analyze the data set, you have to create an architecture file in which node latency and target path are defined.
+After you run your application with CARET, you will get a set of trace data.
+You have to create an architecture file, in which you defines node latency and target path, before you analyze the data set.

-You will visualize trace data with the architecture file and `CARET_trace` package, including API for data analysis.
+You will visualize trace data with the architecture file and `CARET_analyze` package, including API for data analysis.
-`CARET_trace` is designed on assumption that users analyze trace data on Jupyter Notebook.
+`CARET_analyze` is designed on assumption that users analyze trace data on Jupyter Notebook.

 ## ドキュメント一覧